tomhoule/math-notes/mathacademy/mathematical-foundations-2.typ

 $ f(x) = (a x^n + b x^(n-1) + ...) / (c x ^ m + d x ^ (m-1) + ...) $

-To get the horizontal asymptotes, you first take the *dominant term* It's the leading term of the polynomial in the denominator, _without the coefficient_.
+To get the horizontal asymptotes, you first take the *dominant term*.
+It's the leading term of the polynomial in the denominator, _without the coefficient_.
 Here $x^m$.

 Then, you divide every term in both numerator and denominator, and evaluate at $x -> infinity$.